arrmansa/strongmock/README.md

 StrongMock is licensed under the Unlicense.
 See the LICENSE file for details.

 # Official theme music
-When using these methods, it is reccomended that you listen to this for better code. \
+When using these methods, it is recommended that you listen to this for better code. \
 [Kai's Theme Epic Version (Slowed + BassBoosted)](https://www.youtube.com/watch?v=uMvNQRSKccg)